naman7kr/pdf-extractor/README.md

 4. ***Backup Path***:
     - Use the `--backup-path` flag to specify the directory where backups will be stored.
 Defaults to `./backup`.
+    - Use `--no-backup` flag to skip the backup

 ***Constraints***
 - You cannot combine the following flags in a single command: